MartinRGB/Droidcon_Shanghai_Keynote/README.md

 # Droidcon_Shanghai_Keynote
-Keynote I used in Droidcon Shanghai
+Design assets I used in Droidcon Shanghai